Cremation: Reintroduction

 The Woking Crematorium, built in 1878 as the first facility in England after a long campaign led by the Cremation Society of Great Britain.

 In Europe, a movement to reintroduce cremation as a viable method for body disposal began in the 1870s.
 This was made possible by the invention of new furnace technology and contact with eastern cultures that practiced it.
 At the time, many proponents believed in the miasma theory, and that cremation would reduce the "bad air" that caused diseases.
 These movements were associated with secularism and gained a following in cultural and intellectual circles.
 In Italy, the movement was associated with anti-clericalism and Freemasonry, whereas these were not major themes of the movement in Britain.

 In 1869, the idea was presented to the Medical International Congress of Florence by Professors Coletti and Castiglioni "in the name of public health and civilization".
+At the same time, in France, cremation was being promoted in line with a growing European concern with hygiene.
 In 1873, Professor Paolo Gorini of Lodi and Professor Ludovico Brunetti of Padua published reports of practical work they had conducted.
 A model of Brunetti's cremating apparatus, together with the resulting ashes, was exhibited at the Vienna Exposition in 1873 and attracted great attention Meanwhile, Sir Charles William Siemens had developed his regenerative furnace in the 1850s.
 His furnace operated at a high temperature by using regenerative preheating of fuel and air for combustion.
 In regenerative preheating, the exhaust gases from the furnace are pumped into a chamber containing bricks, where heat is transferred from the gases to the bricks.
 The flow of the furnace is then reversed so that fuel and air pass through the chamber and are heated by the bricks.
 Through this method, an open-hearth furnace can reach temperatures high enough to melt steel, and this process made cremation an efficient and practical proposal.
 Charles's nephew, Carl Friedrich von Siemens perfected the use of this furnace for the incineration of organic material at his factory in Dresden.
-The radical politician, Sir Charles Wentworth Dilke, took the corpse of his dead wife there to be cremated in 1874.
+The radical politician, Sir Charles Wentworth Dilke, took the corpse of his wife there to be cremated in 1874.
 The efficient and cheap process brought about the quick and complete incineration of the body and was a fundamental technical breakthrough that finally made industrial cremation a practical possibility.

 The first crematorium in the Western World opened in Milan in 1876.
 Milan's "Crematorium Temple" was built in the Monumental Cemetery.
 The building still stands but ceased to be operational in 1992.

 The trial of William Price confirmed that cremation was legal in the United Kingdom.
-He was himself cremated after his death in 1893.
+He was cremated himself after his death in 1893.